Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 That's relatively low compared to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).
 The low P/E ratio could mean that investors are pessimistic about the outlook for the shares or simply that they're under-valued.

-eBay's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 3.2789.
-Higher PEG ratios such as this can be interpreted as meaning the shares offer worse value given the current rate of growth.
+eBay's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 2.3236.
+A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into eBay's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-eBay's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping $3.5 billion (£2.6 billion).
+eBay's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $3.3 billion.

 The EBITDA is a measure of a eBay's overall financial performance and is widely used to measure a its profitability.